akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 akka.cluster.sharding.state-store-mode = ddata
 ```

-The state of the `ShardCoordinator` will be replicated inside a cluster by the
+The state of the `ShardCoordinator` is replicated across the cluster but is not durable, not stored to disk.
-@ref:[Distributed Data](distributed-data.md) module with `WriteMajority`/`ReadMajority` consistency.
+The `ShardCoordinator` state replication is handled by @ref:[Distributed Data](distributed-data.md) with `WriteMajority`/`ReadMajority` consistency.
-The state of the coordinator is not durable, it's not stored to disk.
-When all nodes in
-the cluster have been stopped the state is lost and not needed any more.
+When all nodes in the cluster have been stopped, the state is no longer needed and dropped.

-The state of [Remembering Entities](#cluster-sharding-remembering) is also durable, i.e. it is stored to
+The state of [Remembering Entities](#cluster-sharding-remembering) is durable and stored to
 disk.
-The stored entities are started also after a complete cluster restart.
+This means remembered entities are restarted even after a complete (non-rolling) cluster restart when the disk is still available.

-Cluster Sharding is using its own Distributed Data `Replicator` per node role.
-In this way you can use a subset of
+Cluster Sharding is using its own Distributed Data `Replicator` per node.
+If using roles with sharding there is one `Replicator` per role, which enables a subset of
 all nodes for some entity types and another subset for other entity types.
 Each such replicator has a name
 that contains the node role and therefore the role configuration must be the same on all nodes in the
-cluster, i.e. you can't change the roles when performing a rolling upgrade.
+cluster, for example you can't change the roles when performing a rolling upgrade.
 Changing roles requires @ref:[a full cluster restart](additional/rolling-updates.md#cluster-sharding-configuration-change).

-The settings for Distributed Data is configured in the the section
+The settings for Distributed Data are configured in the section
 `akka.cluster.sharding.distributed-data`.
 It's not possible to have different
 `distributed-data` settings for different sharding entity types.